-Dr. Weigel is ranked in several law firm directories i.a. he has been recognized as a “Leading Litigator” in the international trade publication Chambers Europe; Europe’s Leading Lawyers for Business and Chambers Global; The World`s Leading Lawyers for Business, every year since the inclusion of the Litigation/Arbitration category.
-The renowned law firm directory quotes a client as follows: "He understands extremely complicated court cases inside out and knows every advantageous strategic argument."
+Dr. Weigel is ranked in several law firm directories; for example, he has been recognized as a “Leading Litigator” in the international trade publications Chambers Europe: Europe’s Leading Lawyers for Business and Chambers Global: The World`s Leading Lawyers for Business, every year since the inclusion of the Litigation/Arbitration category.
+The renowned law firm directory quotes a client as follows: “He understands extremely complicated court cases inside out and knows every advantageous strategic argument.”
 The German Litigation Team is also recommended in Chambers Global (2014) and Chambers Europe (2014).
 Dr. Weigel is ranked in the Litigation and Product Liability Lawyers (2014) Expert Guide by Legal Media Group.

 Dr. Weigel is a member of the Board of Directors of the Frankfurt Bar (Rechtsanwaltskammer Frankfurt) and chair of the Civil Procedural (ZPO) Committee of the German Federal Bar (BRAK).

 - Representation of and advise to Bernd Lunkewitz in claiming damages in the 8 to 9 digit range, against the former Treuhandanstalt which had sold the Aufbau Verlag to him without having title which was discovered 17 years later.

 - Representation of the former Massa AG against Metro in a claim for damages in the amount of more than €50 million because Metro acquired the client’s retail business for an inadequate purchase price when it still was Metro’s subsidiary.